RyanCMcDonald/lancelot_group_project/README.md

 Our multivariate time series model was a Vector Autoregressive model developed on 10 years of state-level food insecurity and 10 years of poverty data.
 The model performed very well in comparison to the actual data for the time period for both variables and generated predictions for the next seven years.
 The output of our time series models (univariate and multivariate) indicates persistent food insecurity issues in many states in the deep south as well as several states in the southwest/west including New Mexico and Utah.

-As an added bonus, the link below shows several EDA-based plots and our time series plotted results deployed on our Streamlit Web App, hosted on Heroku!
+The link below shows several EDA-based plots and the group's time series plotd deployed on a Streamlit Web App, hosted on Heroku!

 [Streamlit WebApp Hosted on Herokuapp](https://food-ins-18.herokuapp.com/)

+## Analysis

+The EDA shows that childhood food insecurity rates are much higher and that certain states in the south and west suffer from higher food insecurity than average.
+When investigating which indicators are the strongest predictors for food insecurity; income, employment, access to healthcare, and education are just a few of the leading features.
+Group One’s Tableau visualizations of Food Insecurity vs. Formal Education and Median Household Income show how education levels and income definitely correlate with food insecurity.
+Finally, the time series predictions show food insecurity rates generally decreasing through the USA, but certain states like Louisiana, Mississippi, Arkansas, New Mexico, and Utah will still have higher than average food insecurity in the coming years.

 **A representation of our forcasted MultiVariate Time Series Model is shown below.**